memgraph/docs/docs/getting-started/installation/wsl-installation.md

 ## Installation guide {#installation-guide}

-After downloading Memgraph as a Debian package and starting you Debian app, install Memgraph by running the following:
+After downloading Memgraph as a Debian package and starting your Debian app, install Memgraph by running the following:

 ```
 sudo dpkg -i /path/to/memgraph_<version>.deb